lazor-kit/lazor-kit/README.md

 ### 1. `useWallet` Hook

-The `useWallet` hook for interacting with the wallet.
-It provides state properties and methods for wallet management.
+The `useWallet` hook provides state properties and methods for wallet management.

 #### Example: